qmk/qmk_firmware/keyboards/dweebsmini/readme.md

 This is a split Ortho keyboard, inspired by the CRKBD and the ErgoDash Mini

 Keyboard Maintainer: [KeyboardDweebs](HTTPS://KeyboardDweebs.com)
-Hardware Supported: The PCBs, controllers supported
+Hardware Supported: This Keyboard supports the Pro Micro.
-Hardware Availability: links to where you can find this hardware
+Hardware Availability: HTTPS://KeyboardDweebs.com

 Make example for this keyboard (after setting up your build environment):